Skip to aside Skip to content Skip to footer

 Storage Up to 1 TB

-For larger cohorts (~30 exomes or more), or when running multiple jobs in parallel, consider requesting a proportionally larger environment or splitting the workload across multiple instances.
+For larger cohorts, or when running multiple jobs in parallel, consider requesting a proportionally larger environment, splitting the workload across multiple instances, or moving to an HPC system, see Beyond a single environment below.

 Not sure where to start?
 Start small.